 The best way to be at your best whole-body health is to work as part of a team with your care providers.
-At Open Water Medical in Beaufort, Morehead City, and Zebulon, North Carolina, the experienced team equips you for health success using remote patient monitoring devices like scales, blood pressure monitors, and glucose meters.
+At Open Water Medical in Beaufort and Morehead City, North Carolina, the experienced team equips you for health success using remote patient monitoring devices like scales, blood pressure monitors, and glucose meters.
 No need for constant appointments because your care providers can monitor you from the office!
 Book your appointment online or by phone today.

 Remote patient monitoring is a way to monitor your health at home, without having to visit the office constantly for care.
 Your Open Water Medical care provider can remotely monitor the following aspects of your health in a variety of ways.